Liquidity check and HLC requirements

 The Central Securities Depositories Regulation (CSDR) forms an important part of the European Commission’s agenda to enhance the safety and soundness of the key market infrastructures that form an essential part of the financial system.
 A number of changes are required with regards to the mitigation of any credit and liquidity risk during settlement.
 Not only does CSDR require that sufficient customer collateral be in place to cover any borrowing done by the customer; it is also a prerequisite that this collateral can be converted intraday into the correct currencies of the borrowing to mitigate any liquidity risk in the case of a hypothetical default of its two largest clients (cover 2).
 This additional liquidity check is further described here below.

-CBL applies this liquidity check on settlement instruction against a financing facility.
+CBL applies this liquidity check on settlement instructions against a financing facility.
 CBL has put in place several financial arrangements to enable customers to access the credit in currencies they are familiar with.
-With CBL’s best efforts CBL cannot dismiss an event where a trade or trades remains in an unprovisioned status (i.e. “lack of money”) despite enough credit and collateral being available.
+With CBL’s best efforts CBL cannot dismiss an event where a trade or trades remains in an unprovisioned status (that is, “lack of money”) despite enough credit and collateral being available.
 Such event is likely due to the liquidity check which has identified a temporary unavailability for the amount requested.
-If such a scenario happens and in order to maximise the likelihood of settlement within the deadlines and to avoid as much as possible impacts on the settlement velocity, customers should bring in cash to ensure timely settlement.
-Furthermore, CBL strongly recommends customers to shape their instructions1 and – in agreement with their counterparties – use the recently introduced partial settlement functionality.
+If this scenario happens and in order to maximise the likelihood of settlement within the deadlines and to avoid, as much as possible, impacts on the settlement velocity, customers should bring in cash to ensure timely settlement.

 Reminder: According to CSDR, a CSD-banking service provider should be permitted to grant only uncommitted credit lines to borrowing participants despite sufficient financing facilities and collateral.